 Cetinje is the old capital of Montenegro.
 It is also where the official residence of the President of Montenegro is located.

-It won’t take you more than a day here but with its proud history and good museums it is worth exploring.
+It won’t take you more than a day to explore Cetinje, but with its proud history and good museums, it is worth visiting.

 With its incredible nature and rich history there are a lot of things to do when visiting Montenegro!

 From boat trips to day tours, paragliding, food tours, and all sorts of water sports.

 Check out a few examples of fun activities below or find an extensive list of things to do when visiting Montenegro here.